-We design a lightweight sample-wise adversarial detector sub-network, including a feature extractor and an adversarial weight regulator structure.
+We design a lightweight sample-wise adversarial router sub-network, including a feature extractor and an adversarial weight regulator structure.
 The feature extractor is designed for getting semantic features from inputs and the following adversarial regulator structure is used to analyse the semantic features and generate guiding information toward dynamic weight sub-network.

 Here a backbone network is used as the feature extractor $\mathcal{D}$ to get the representative feature from origin images $x$.
-To facilitate subsequent processing for weight regulator, we get an one-dimension feature map $\psi_{M} \in \mathbb{R}^{d}$ after feature extractor $\mathcal{D}$.
+To facilitate subsequent processing for the weight regulator, we get a one-dimension feature map $\psi_{M} \in \mathbb{R}^{d}$ after feature extractor $\mathcal{D}$.
 The operation can be denoted as follows:

 Then the feature map $\psi_{M}$ is processed by the adversarial weight regulator, which has a type head to get the type predictions $P_{type}$ of input samples and signal heads to generate regulation signals $\omega_{j}$.